Support for Dyspraxia

 Occupational therapists work with individuals to develop strategies for improving their coordination, balance, and spatial awareness.
 They may also adapt frequently used items, provide physical aids, or suggest assistive technologies to improve the person's daily functioning.

-Physical therapists can work with individuals to develop customized exercise programs that target their specific needs and goals, working to help improve their strength, endurance and motor skills.
+Physical therapists can work with individuals to develop customised exercise programs that target their specific needs and goals, working to help improve their strength, endurance and motor skills.

 Speech therapists help individuals develop strategies for communicating effectively with others while improving their language skills, including speech articulation, vocabulary, and grammar.

-People with dyspraxia might also be able to get support from the government's Access to Work programme.
-People with dyspraxia may also fall under the Equality Act (2010) and so would be entitled to additional support from their employer.
+People with dyspraxia might also be able to get support from the government's Access to Work programme which funds practical support in the workplace..
+People with dyspraxia may also fall under the Equality Act (2010) and so their employer is legally obligated to provide reasonable adjustments and support.

 Family and friends can help provide emotional support and encouragement to help people with dyspraxia feel confident and capable.
 There are also forums and charity hotlines available for use.